- Safeguarding and Child Protection Policy

 - Caring for and supporting each other.

 - Communicating problems or concerns with a parent or member of staff.

 - Using the Internet safely and adhering to the ‘Acceptable Use Policy’ which they sign when they join the College.

 All staff have responsibility for:

-- The safety and well-being of the students in their care.
+- Protecting and promoting the safety and well-being of the students in their care.

 - Reading the guidelines in this policy and confirming that they have read the contents through completion of the appropriate Form.

 - Taking a positive role in child protection by observing outward signs of abuse, changes in behaviour or learning difficulties through day-to-day interactions with students.

 - Following the correct procedures should a student disclose any harm, abuse or neglect (see Appendix 3)

 - Reporting any concerns to the Safeguarding Lead and entering concern on MyConcern.